gnur/dekeijzer.xyz/content/about.md

 # about Erwin de Keijzer

 Erwin is a passionate DevOps / Architect / public speaker / engineer.
-[dekeijzer.xyz](https://dekeijzer.xyz) is a gathering of ideas, side projects and a basic approximation of a portfolio / resume.
+[dekeijzer.xyz](https://dekeijzer.xyz) is a gathering of ideas, sidequests and a basic approximation of a portfolio / resume.

 My github: [github.com/gnur](https://github.com/gnur)
 To contact me: public (at) dekeijzer (dot) xyz